RustFestEU/blog.rustfest.eu/_posts/2016-07-23-this-week-in-rustfest-7-first-talks-and-viewsource.md

 ## Collaborating with View Source

-We are super please to announced we'll be collaborating with the awesome View Source Conference, which takes place earlier the same week as RustFest – 12-14th of September.
+We are super pleased to announce we'll be collaborating with the awesome View Source Conference, which takes place earlier the same week as RustFest – 12-14th of September.
 Check it out here:

 <div markdown="1" style="text-align: center; min-width: 220px; width: 25vw; margin: 0 auto">
 [![](/assets/sponsors/viewsource.png)](https://viewsourceconf.org/berlin-2016/)